milescrabill/curve-editor/README.md

 curve-editor
 ============

-AIT Fall 2014 Graphics Curve Practical + Curve Editor Project This is a homework assignment that I submitted for the Computer Graphics course at AIT, Aquincum Institute of Technology.
+AIT Fall 2014 Graphics Curve Practical + Curve Editor Project.

+This is a homework assignment that I submitted for the Computer Graphics course at AIT, Aquincum Institute of Technology.

 Assignment text: